Do I have to be a LMT to take this class?

 Is ashiatsu barefoot massage right for me?

 Barefoot massage is not for everyone.
-Below are a few things to consider when deciding if ashiatsu will be a good fit for you and your practice:
+Below are a few things to consider when deciding if this modality will be a good fit for you and your practice:

 - If your client base is mostly deep tissue work, barefoot massage will probably be a good fit!
 If most of your clients prefer light, hands-on work, you may want to reconsider.

 - If you have balance issues, are uncomfortable or have trouble with stepping up on or down from a massage table, you may want to consider taking our floor-based Fijian barefoot course.
 This course is not currently offered at SoCal Barefoot Massage Training, but will host other CBM instructors if there is enough interest.
 Let us know if you’re interested and keep an eye on our schedule for updates!

 - If you’re pregnant, or currently trying to conceive, we cannot allow you take our trainings until you’ve had your baby.
 Receiving the work is an integral part of the training and is vital to the learning process.